microsoft/XmlNotepad/docs/dev/index.md

 This package provides the `winget install xmlnotepad` setup option.

+### Publishing the bits to Azure Blob Store

+The `publish.cmd` script then takes all the above built binaries and collects them together and uploads them to the appropriate places in Azure using [AzurePublishClickOnce](https://github.com/clovett/tools/tree/master/AzurePublishClickOnce) and it also prepares a new manifest for `winget-pkgs`.
+This step uses an environment variable named `LOVETTSOFTWARE_STORAGE_CONNECTION_STRING` to find the Azure storage account.

 ### Design

 See [XML Notepad Design ](design.md) for more detailed information about how this application is designed.

+### Issues

+Feedback and suggestions are welcome, just use the [GitHub  issues list](https://github.com/microsoft/XmlNotepad/issues).
+Pull requests are also welcome, in fact, a number of good pull requests have already been merged.
+Thanks to all who are helping to make XML notepad a great tool!